 This is the highest moutain.
 It can be climbed by steel ladders that start at the cave and come out on the top.
 The locals say the silhouette of the mountain resembles a sleeping dragon.
 Inside the mountain is a tunnel that the the Vietnamese used against the Americans, and the French before that.
 There's tall column of rocks 30 metres high representing the Buddha; next to it is the Long Hoa Pagoda.

-The Marble Mountains Information
+The Marble Mountains Travel Tips

 - Wear comfortable shoes.